The Nicaragua Journal

 Early the next day I’m sitting in my nook with a warm mug, grateful that all it ever takes for me to start over is a decent cup of coffee.

 I gather my things and, for the first time, take a right at the main road instead of a left.
 A WhatsApp message from the hotel warns me that Google Maps doesn’t recognize the address and will send me down the wrong turn-off.
 I’m to keep walking straight until I see a sign for La Bambouseraie, though there’s no indication of when that may be.
 As I’m reading this I hear some commotion up ahead and realize I’ve stumbled across a children's baseball game that’s drawn a crowd.
-People are pressed up against a chain link fence, hanging onto the metal by their fingertips and letting gravity do the rest.
+People are pressed up against a chain link fence, hanging onto the metal by their fingertips.
 Boys who look my age or older are leaning against their motorbikes, flirting with girls who look my age or younger.
 Abuelas are sitting on a long bench on the other side of the dirt road, screaming things at the field that I wish I could translate.

 I’m already smiling to myself as I round a slight curve in the road that opens up to a pristine, uninhabited stretch of lake.
 The beach is golden and the water is sparkling in the late afternoon light.
 I’ve wandered back into a world where everything is lush and alive — the plants, the colors, the locals, myself.
 It was all sitting five minutes away in the direction I didn’t dare to go because I was too quick to hide in the familiar.
 I walk, unsure of where I’m headed but no longer bothered by the idea of getting a little lost.
 Whatever this road is heading toward, it’s probably something good.

 I spot the sign further than I expect it to be and veer off the road to follow a path into the jungle, deep into a canopy of trees.
-About a half-mile later I finally see the cabins I recognize from the photos online and start to search for anything that can point me to reception.
+About a half-mile later I finally see the cabins I recognize from the photos online and start to search for a reception desk.
 A man is walking down a flight of stone steps and I’m about to ask him where to go when he looks at me and says my name.
 Like everyone else on this island besides Kaitlyn and me, he doesn’t speak English.
 I follow him up to a narrow balcony attached to a small but breathtaking bar and restaurant.
 The entire structure looks out at the horizon.
 We’re just above the trees, eye-level with birds gliding above a field of green that gives way to panoramic views of the lake and volcanos.
 I look at him with wide eyes and he smiles and nods, knowing exactly how I feel without me having to say it.

 I make it back to my bungalow before dark and when I shut the door, find that it doesn’t lock from the inside.
 It’s fine, I tell myself.
 It’s not like a lock could keep someone from breaking in if they really wanted to.
 I close the blackout curtains that cover almost all of the screens, place my suitcase and backpack on a luggage rack, and shove socks in my shoes to keep the geckos, bugs, and massive spiders from making a home in them.
-I tuck myself inside my net and set an alarm for 5:30 am to wake up for a hike up Conceptión.
+I tuck myself inside my net and set an alarm for 5:30 am to hike up Conceptión.

 At some point in the night, I feel my room shake and hear something creep up the stairs.
 Right now, I know exactly why characters in horror films go to check out a situation despite everyone in the audience willing them not to.
 I’d risk almost anything for some peace of mind.
 A second later I hear whimpering.
 Confused, I tip-toe towards the screen door and when I peek outside, see one of the dogs from the restaurant curled up on my doorstep.
-He remains my companion throughout the night.
+He remains my guardian throughout the night.

 I wake up before my alarm, in the pitch dark.
 Between the hurricane going on outside and the one happening inside of my head, I got about twenty minutes of sleep.
 I lay in bed until Sencha shatters the peaceful silence of first light and peel myself off of the mattress.
 I wash my face, slap on my hiking clothes, shove an entire mini Kind bar down my throat, and head out to the parking lot to meet my guide and the taxi driver that will drop us at the base of the volcano.
-When I arranged all of this with the guy who checked me into my room, he just looked at me and said, “Scooter?”
-He didn’t know it, but it was too soon for jokes like that.
-I’m dreaming of what I’d look like in a helmet and an embroidered leather jacket when I hop in the truck.

 Much to my relief, they both speak some English, but we drive with little exchange between the three of us and I’m grateful for it.
 It’s early morning, the light is soft and the world is quiet.
 The sun rises slowly over the lake and casts scattered light all around us.
 Water crests and crashes onto an empty shore that’s been made smooth by the wind.
 Every leaf rustles on every tree and nothing is around to distract us from noticing it.
 The island is alive in its purest form with very few awake to witness it.